nicolai86/scaleway-terraform-demo/README.md

   security_group = "${module.security_group.id}"
 }

 ```

-Next, let's setup our consul clusters:
+Next, let's setup our consul clusters.

-## Setting up consul
+##### Setting up Consul

-We'll take the [official consul terraform AWS module](https://github.com/hashicorp/consul/tree/master/terraform/) and adjust it for our needs:

 First, the core of our setup is the `scaleway_server` resource.
-To slightly simplify the setup we'll default to ubuntu 16.04 and `systemd`.
-The image & commercial server type have been moved into a separate variables file.
-Lastly, we have to modify the `install.sh` script to install the [official consul ARM binary](https://releases.hashicorp.com/consul/0.6.4/):
+To slightly simplify the setup I use Ubuntu 16.04 and systemd.
+The server image & commercial type have been moved into a separate variables file.
+Lastly, we have to modify the install.sh script to install the official consul ARM binary:

 ```
 # modules/consul/main.tf